franpanteli/Web-Development-Bootcamp-Project-1-Skate-Park-Website/README.md

   <li><strong>Manage Your Code Project With Git and GitHub </strong> - the first course was a 6-hour long course on Git and GitHub.
 This was taught by Max Wardeh and covered Git commands, branching systems, using Git Reset and troubleshooting</li>
   <li><strong>Produce Maintainable CSS With Sass</strong> - the second was a 15-hour long course which included 7-1 file patterning, BEM selectors, specificity, CSS Preprocessors, Sass variables / extensions / functions, mixins, conditionals, advanced Sass data types, loops, breakpoints, and Autoprefixer.
 This course was produced by Pat Gerke</li>

-  <li><strong>Create Modern CSS Animations</strong> - this was a 15-hour-long course covering CSS transitions / transformations, the 12 principles of animation, timing functions, opacity, anchor points using transform-origin, Chrome DevTools, CSS @keyframes and Chrome's animation too.
+  <li><strong>Create Modern CSS Animations</strong> - this was a 15-hour-long course covering CSS transitions / transformations, the 12 principles of animation, timing functions, opacity, anchor points using transform-origin, Chrome DevTools, CSS @keyframes and Chrome's animation tool.
 This course was also produced by Pat Gerke</li>
   </ul>
   <h3> 3ii ohmyfood Website</h3>